lammps/lammps/doc/src/bond_bpm_spring.rst

 * :math:`k`             (force/distance units)
 * :math:`\epsilon_c`    (unit less)
 * :math:`\gamma`        (force/velocity units)

+However, the *normalize* option will normalize the elastic bond force by :math:`r_0` such that :math:`k` is unit less.

 By default, pair forces are not calculated between bonded particles.
 Pair forces can alternatively be overlaid on top of bond forces using